-In this episode of Startup Hustle, join Matt and Matt for Part 51 of “How to Start a Tech Company” while they talk about what happens after an acquisition.
+In this episode of Startup Hustle, join Matt and Matt for Part 51 of “How to Start a Tech Company” to hear about what happens after an acquisition takes place.

 Covered In This Episode